jotafeldmann/dra-dual-reference-array/README.md

-# DRA: Dual Reference Array
+# DRA - Dual Reference Array

 Makes a array's object available through the same array's namespace, through a property, keeping the index untouched.
 This is just a pattern, not a API neither a framework.
 I never saw something like this before, so decided to study it.